darraghoriordan/darragh-oriordan-com/src/pages/2019/02/12/a-retrospective-on-mentoring-four-new-developers/index.md

 The students used libraries for authentication (Auth0) and payment (Stripe).
 This worked really well for them.
 It saved weeks of work developing more bespoke solutions.
 There was still quite a bit of work writing email copy, sending emails, hooking auth up to back end, front end and the database.
 Payments was smooth.

 We didn't have a designer on the team so the site didn't look professional.
 This was a huge problem in my opinion.
-I should have suggested that the first thing the sponsors do is get designs done with a designer.
-This would also have provided a nice paper based prototype to show to potential customers.
-It would have saved all the what-ifs and maybe's throughout the project.
+I should have suggested that the first thing the sponsors do is to work with a designer.
+This would also have given the sponsors a nice paper based prototype to show to potential customers.
+It would have saved the what-ifs and maybe's discussions throughout the project.

 Mobile support was added AFTER the desktop layouts.
 This caused a lot of time to be spent reworking layouts.
 I should have suggested a mobile first approach.
 Many sites are seeing minimum 60-70% mobile usage these days so you need to have it.
 You might as well start with the constraints.
 A designer would probably have caught this earlier anyway.
 So hire a designer first:)

 The students didn't have experience debugging so I had to help out with that sometimes.
 It could be something you can go through with your brand new junior devs before they get stuck.
 Things like how to read the console logs and locate a line in a file in the source and how to set a break point.
 I also taught them the remove all code from a module and adding it back piece by piece until it breaks again method:)

-- Have a design FIRST or instead of suggesting they copy and existing marketplace, have the sponsors pick a marketplace and have the team copy it as much as possible.
+- Have a design before coding or instead of suggesting they copy and existing marketplace, have the sponsors pick a marketplace and have the team copy it as much as possible.
 But seriously have a good design first.
 - SaaS products often have really simple examples that make them look super easy to use.
 The reality is you will most likely have to do significant work on your end to integrate.
 There is still configuration and copy to add to the SaaS that will take time.
 - Make sure mobile layout is considered early.
 - Make sure the sponsors have taken paper mocks to a customer to get some feedback.
 - Teach the developers how to debug early

-## Great results but..
+## Great results but...

 The students completed all of the larger chunks of functionality agreed to at the start.
 There were some small compromises to get the project completed in time.
 There were some bugs in the final product too.
-I haven't heard what kind of customer feedback there has been yet but with the dsign it might not have been great if customers expected a really polished experience.
+I haven't heard what kind of customer feedback there has been yet but with the design it might not have been great if customers expected a really polished experience.

-However the students received some of the best marks in their class for the project and for me that's a hug success.
+However the students received some of the best marks in their class for the project and for me that's a huge success.

 Overall the same major issues showed up here as they would for any software project.

 - Make sure the solution solves the problem before coding (great design and UX will help here)
 - There will be advantages and disadvantages to most technology choices.
 You'll just have to live with some annoying stuff.
 - It's always worth it in the end to follow good practices like CI/CD, automated testing, static types, iterative development with feedback from stake holders.
 It will pay back the upfront effort even in a short project

+Are there any tips you would add for a senior developer or lead who is taking on a team of junior developers?

+As a new developer do you remember anything that helped you out?

+Let me know!